History of the Clermont County Public Library

 The Goshen Branch opened October 29, 1989, and offered 14,000 square feet of space for materials, meetings, and reading areas.
 Joann Kiser was the first manager.
 In 2011, reference and circulation desks were combined into one new central location within the branch.
 The desk also includes three self-check stations.
 There also is a separate library card registration kiosk.
 New carpet, paint, and furniture were added in 2014.

 The Williamsburg Branch was dedicated September 18, 1988.
-Marion Croswell, library board trustee, cut the ceremonial ribbon at the celebration.
+Board of Trustees member Marion Croswell cut the ceremonial ribbon at the celebration.
 The branch is at 594 Main W. Street and is within walking distance of the elementary school.
 Chris Yurgaites was the first branch manager.
 In 2007, the branch was renamed the Marion G. Croswell Branch to honor Croswell’s many years of service as a library board member.
 Thanks to memorial donations in 2017 honoring Marion Croswell, tabletop electrical outlets were added so guests could work on their own computers or tablets while visiting the Library.

 Collection Development staff members are responsible for managing the library’s collection.
 They oversee the orders for new books, magazines, movies, and other materials based on community needs and interests.